 Readability analysis:

-Test whether your copy can be read in under 6 seconds
+Test if your copy can be read in under 6 seconds

 Contrast checking: